-- Assess whether there is an urgent need for a search - Assess whether not doing the search would put other students or staff at risk - Consider whether the search would pose a safeguarding risk to the student - Explain to the student why they are being searched - Explain to the student what a search entails e.g. I will ask you to turn out your pockets and remove your scarf - Explain how and where the search will be carried out - Give the student the opportunity to ask questions - Seek the student's co-operation
+- Assess whether there is an urgent need for a search - Assess whether not doing the search would put other students or staff at risk - Consider whether the search would pose a safeguarding risk to the student - Explain to the student why they are being searched - Explain to the student what a search entails e.g. I will ask you to turn out your pockets and remove your scarf - Explain how and where the search will be carried out - Give the student the opportunity to ask questions

-If the student refuses to agree to a search, the member of staff can give an appropriate behaviour sanction.
+If the student refuses to agree to a search, the member of staff can give an appropriate behaviour sanction/action.